mujisung/mujisung.github.io/_posts/2024-02-04-how to post new blog.md

 ---
 layout: post
-title:  "how to post new blog"
+title:  how to post new blog
 ---